Extensible-AI/DAGent/README.md

 Agentic behavior as DAGs

 ## TODOs
-- [ ] Add a compile method to derive data models and tool descriptions
 - [ ] Look if things run in memory and how to isolate for large workflows -> e.g. funcA(funcB(...)) -> funcA(...) -> funcB(...)
 - [ ] Creating a data model for communication between functions -> autogenerate?
+- [ ] Logging
+- [ ] Alerting on error
+- [x] Add a compile method to derive data models and tool descriptions

 ## Notes
 Some issues i am noticing: